mhamza-khalid/Restraunt-Page/README.md

 # Restraunt-Page

-An page made in which I just practiced my webpack skills, nothing much fancy.
+A page made in which I just practiced my webpack skills, nothing much fancy.